V0XTO/hugchat/README.md

 # HugChat 😜

 This project implements a chatbot using the `hugchat` library.
-The chatbot can engage in conversations and provide responses to user inputs.
+The chatbot can engage in conversations and provide responses to user inputs in cli.

 ## Prerequisites